The Lord Jesus performed a lot of miracles during His work, yet He always told people not to tell others. What’s God’s will in it?

 With the failure of the transformation work, the CCP police and the personnel who brainwash believers discuss their plan to change the way of the conversation.
 At that time, President Yuan finally shows his insidious and malicious nature.
-He advised them to use diabolic means, like carrying out “wheel combat” on me and adopting tough and soft means, seeking to destroy Jiang Xinyi and the others both spiritually and physically.
+He advised to use diabolic means, like carrying out “wheel combat” on Jiang Xinyi and the others and adopting tough and soft means, seeking to destroy them both spiritually and physically.

 The inhuman torture and cruel treatment are also a way of the conversation.
 When the CCP police don’t get the whereabouts of the church’s money and the name list of the leaders and co-workers of the church from Jiang Xinyi and the other two, they begin to “talk to them” with cruel torture.
 As soon as Jiang Xinyi and the other two sisters disagree with the police on a single word, the police will start hitting and kicking them.
 The torture is so cruel that I cannot imagine that it is from the hand of the government.
 In the secret base for trial, the walls are covered with terrifying instruments of torture, some of which there are dark blood on.
 And a grim laugh of the CCP police even makes the interrogation room more gloomy and terrifying, and it is like the hell.

 Among the various tortures, what impresses me most is that the police deeply insert 2-inch steel needles into Jiang Xinyi’s ten fingers.
 She screams heartrendingly with the pain.
 That scene makes me deeply angry.
 The nerves of the fingertips are linked with heart.
 How can the police work that out?
 From this, they are truly the same as what they say, “We’re the ghosts specially resisting God!”
 Believing in God and worshiping Him is reasonable and legal and it is the law of heaven and earth.
 But in order to ban the religion and belief in God, the atheistic CCP government actually is inhuman to such an extent.